 Notices of Violation are similar to a traffic ticket as they are written to indicate you are operating outside of legal limits.
 A Letter of Warning indicates that there are problems and, if not corrected, could lead to an NOV.
-Issued by environmental regulatory agencies, NOV's, LOW's and letters of satisfactory inspections are collected and tracked by location and/or project.
-The measure reports by calendar year the number of NOV's, LOW's and satisfactory inspections received by the department for any activity.
+Issued by environmental regulatory agencies, NOVs, LOWs and letters of satisfactory inspections are collected and tracked by location and/or project.
+The measure reports by calendar year the number of NOVs, LOWs and satisfactory inspections received by the department for any activity.
 USE RESOURCES WISELY Number of environmental warnings and violations - 6j MoDOT seeks to reduce its impact on Missouri's natural resources by complying with environmental laws and regulations.
 The department is serious about protecting human health, air, water, wildlife and ecosystems.
 Compliance with environmental laws and regulations helps to prevent and counteract possible damage from MoDOT activities.
-MoDOT has a zero-tolerance policy toward any NOV from regulating agencies, such as the Missouri Department of Natural Resources or the Environmental Protection Agency.
-Department employees study the situations that lead to NOV's and LOW's then take action to prevent future occurrences.
-Three enforcement referral NOV's were issued in the fourth quarter of 2016 on three separate bridge painting projects in Boone and Howard counties.
-These bridges were determined to be in non-compliance with the Missouri Hazardous Waste Management Laws and Regulations for small quantity generators for improper storage, labeling and transport of hazardous materials.